Two Mountains, Two Mediators, One God

 This is where the danger of a poorly formed theology becomes painfully practical — because many believers have unconsciously assembled a portrait of God drawn more from Sinai than from Zion.
 They read Exodus 19 and 20, hear the thunder and see the smoke, and carry that image forward as the defining picture of who God is in His disposition toward humanity.
 But this misreads what Sinai was communicating.
 God was not revealing His permanent posture toward people — He was revealing His holiness and the unbridgeable gap of sin, made explicit through the Law.
 The terror of Sinai was not God's character on full display; it was the ministry of condemnation doing exactly what Paul said it does — producing death where sin meets holiness without a mediator who can bear the weight (2 Corinthians 3:7-9).

-John addresses the character question directly.
-He writes that Jesus is the Greek ἱλασμός (hilasmos) for our sins — the propitiation, the atoning satisfaction — and not for ours only but for the whole world (1 John 2:2).
+This is what many people wanted in religion today, an earthly kingdom with earthly blessings, but Jesus said no this is not why I came.
+John writes that Jesus is the word of God and was a "propitiation for sin" the Greek ἱλασμός (hilasmos) for our sins — the propitiation, the atoning satisfaction — and not for ours only but for the whole world (1 John 2:2).
 Propitiation is a precise word.
 It means the righteous requirement has been fully met, the wrath absorbed, the separation ended.
 John then draws a conclusion that reframes everything: God is love (1 John 4:8).
 Not God was love before He got angry, not God will be love once we perform well enough — God is, in His essential nature, love.
 And the demonstration of that love is not Sinai.
 It is the cross.
-Paul says it plainly in Ephesians 2:4-7 — God, being rich in mercy, because of the great love with which He loved us, made us alive together with Christ, so that in the coming ages He might show the immeasurable riches of His kindness toward us.
+Paul says it plainly in Ephesians 2:4-7 — "God, being rich in mercy, because of the great love with which He loved us, made us alive together with Christ, so that in the coming ages He might show the immeasurable riches of His kindness toward us."
 The cross is not God punishing humanity — it is God absorbing the punishment Himself in order to lavish kindness on humanity across eternity.
 That is the character behind both mountains.

 Yet the writer of Hebrews does not allow us to grow careless at this point, and this is where the passage reaches its fullest tension.
 After all the beauty of Mount Zion, the writer warns: do not refuse Him who is speaking.
 For if those who refused the one who warned them on earth did not escape, how much less will we escape if we reject the One who warns from heaven (Hebrews 12:25)?
 And then the closing declaration — "our God is a consuming fire" (Hebrews 12:29).
 The fire has not gone out.
 But what the fire now consumes is different.
-At Sinai, the fire kept people away.
+At Sinai, the fire consumed animals and kept people away.
 In the New Covenant, the fire of the Holy Spirit is a baptism (Matthew 3:11).
 The same consuming holiness that once established an uncrossable boundary now dwells within the believer as the agent of transformation.
 God is shaking everything that can be shaken — every element of a sinful nature, every system, every false foundation, every religious structure built on human effort — so that what remains is the kingdom that cannot be shaken (Hebrews 12:27-28).
 The fire is not punishing the redeemed; it is refining them, burning away what is temporary so that what is eternal remains.

-This is the invitation of the new covenant: not to approach a mountain of terror, but to receive and enter a kingdom of grace — and to worship with reverence and awe, not because we are afraid of being struck down, but because we understand what it cost to bring us near and who our God is.
+This is the invitation of the new covenant: not to approach a mountain of terror, but to receive and enter a kingdom of God, of grace and truth — and to worship with reverence and awe, not because we are afraid of being struck down, but because we understand what it cost to bring us near and who our God is.
 The consuming fire is real.
 But for those in Christ, it is the fire of a Father's love that will not stop until every impurity is gone and every child is fully formed into the image of the Son.